Introduction

 Sensor Configuration Modes

-Once this procedure has been completed, it is time to enable or wait for the configuration mode.
-Specifically, if the sensor features Automatic Configuration (OTF), no additional steps are required.
-The next time a message is received from the sensor, it will inquire whether any configuration needs to be applied through a FLY message.
+Once this procedure has been completed, it is time to enable the configuration mode.
+If the sensor features Automatic Configuration (OTF), no additional steps are required.
+The next time a message FLY is received from the sensor, it will inquire whether any configuration needs to be applied.
 In this case, the gateway or modem will confirm if there are pending configurations and will automatically begin the configuration process.
 Conversely, if the sensor does not have the Automatic Configuration feature, it is necessary to manually set the sensor to configuration mode.

 Manual Configuration

-Once you set the sensor to configuration mode, it automatically sends a PGM packet to the Gateway or Modem.
+Once you put the sensor into configuration mode, it automatically transmit a PGM message to the Gateway or Modem.
 A PGM message received indicates that the sensor indicated in the msg.payload.mac has been put into configuration mode using the onboard buttons.
 An example structure of a PGM message is shown next image:

 {